SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I still remember following her around like a lost puppy in her first week of training.*

-*She eventually noticed that I was awesome too [I INTERPRETED THIS AS A COMPARATOR; IF THE INTENTION IS NONCOMPARATIVE, REVISE TO "that I was awesome, too" OR "how awesome I was, too" INSTEAD], and I think she became interested.*
+*She eventually noticed that I was awesome too, and I think she became interested.*

 *That day I caught her after she misjudged a flyby and spun out of control...
 I think that's the day she started to look at me differently.*